Idées déco de maisons méditerranéennes

 Cette image montre une rideau de salle à manger méditerranéenne avec un mur jaune et un sol en bois brun.

-STEPHANIE BRADSHAW
+STEPHANIE BRADSHAWSTEPHANIE BRADSHAW

 Jennifer Hughes Photography